Dave-Sterry/gif/README.md

 ```
 ## Known Bugs
 There are no bugs at this time.
+## Support/Contact Details
+If you have any questions regarding this project feel free to contact me @callie@stu.mp
 #### Dont forget that in order to push any changes you need to add your own GitHub repo. to your project.
 ```
 git remote add origin [repo. link]